majilanIS/solar-challenge-week0/README.md

 # Solar Challenge Week 0

-This branch focuses on performing data profiling, cleaning, and exploratory data analysis (EDA) for the Benin solar dataset.
+This branch focuses on performing data profiling, cleaning, and exploratory data analysis (EDA) for the seirraleone solar dataset.
 It aims to understand the dataset’s structure, detect missing or inconsistent values, and explore key trends in solar irradiance, temperature, and other features.